QMS85/QMS85/README.md

 ## Welcome to my Gihub profile

 I am a self-taught front-end web developer.
-I have completed HTML, CSS & JavaScript online courses offered by Bitdegree, as well as responsive web design, data visualization & front-end development libraries offered by freeCodecamp.
+I have completed HTML, CSS & JavaScript online courses offered by Bitdegree, as well as Responsive web design, data visualization & front-end development libraries offered by freeCodecamp.

 In my spare time I'm busy completing online courses offered by Bitdegree, Codecademy, Educative & freeCodeCamp.
 I would still love to learn other languages such as Express & Node JS, other Javascript frameworks/libraries, Python, PHP Etc Etc, there's a lot if programming languages out there...and start a trip into back-end development, as well as blockchain development.